bibikar/ee461p-project/README.md

-# Music to my ears
+# Music to My Ears

 We worked in separate Jupyter Notebooks and serialized the data between runs to offer some persistence.
 Because scikit-learn models support pickling/unpickling,